3ddelano/epic-online-services-godot/README.md

   The High Level Epic Online Services provides easy to use methods and signals to interact with EOS recommended for beginners.

 - ### GDExtension EOS
   The GDExtension EOS provides advanced EOS usage not recommended for beginners.
+See `EOS` and `IEOS` classes.

 # High Level Epic Online Services